MBU-official/mca_python_course_content_2025/docs/source/index.rst

    module3_lambda_map_filter
    module3_assignment

-Welcome to the official documentation for the **MCA First-Year Python Programming** course at Mohan Babu University.
-This documentation is based on the course content curated by Zaid Kamil for the 2025 batch.
+Welcome to the official documentation for the **Python Programming** course at Mohan Babu University.
+This documentation is based on the course content curated by Zaid Kamil.

 Course Overview
 ---------------
-This documentation is designed to help MCA first-year students master the essentials of Python programming.
+This documentation is designed to help students master the essentials of Python programming.
 The course provides both conceptual clarity and practical exposure, with a blend of theoretical notes, code snippets, assignments, and mini projects.

 Module 1
 -------------------